RunDevelopment/eslint-plugin-clean-regex/docs/rules/no-constant-capturing-group.md

 ### `ignoreNonEmpty: boolean`

-If this option is get to `true`, the rule will ignore capturing groups that can match non-empty words.
+If this option is set to `true`, the rule will ignore capturing groups that can match non-empty words.
 This option is `true` by default.

 #### `ignoreNonEmpty: false`